Transition through education - from early years to reception

 Schools will also be happy to arrange a meeting with the SENCO before you apply for a place, so you can discuss your child’s needs and how the school would meet them.

-If your child has a social and communication needs or autism the checklist for parents may help you to think about what questions to ask.
+If your child has a social and communication difference or autism the checklist for parents may help you to think about what questions to ask.

 Applying for a primary school